 To captivate readers from the first chapter the inciting incident or event (the event that sets the story in motion) should leave the reader with unanswered questions.

-In Donna Tartt’s The Secret History (1992), we know from the first paragraph that a central character is murdered, and by the second we know the narrator is complicit.
+In Donna Tartt’s The Secret History (1992), we know from the first paragraph that a central character is murdered.
+By the second ,we know the narrator is complicit.
 Yet we don’t know why.
-In this case, character motivation (rather than the killer’s identity; ‘solving’ the crime in the strict sense) is the answer we want.
+We don’t know exactly what happened so we read on for answers.

-Make sure that by the end of your first page there is a ‘Why?’ (or who/what/where/when) your reader needs answered:
+Make sure that by the end of your first paragraph there is a ‘Why?’ (or who/what/where/when) your reader needs answered.
+Consider these examples of book beginnings from diverse genres:

-Setting is a crucial component of how to begin a novel and evoke curiosity.
-Think about the ways setting affects story:
+Setting is a crucial component of how to begin a novel so your reader stays curious.
+Setting:

-- Setting affects character motivations and actions (e.g. a character from a small town feels stifled so they move to a larger city)
+- Affects character motivations and actions (e.g. a character from a small town feels stifled so they move to a larger city)

-- It affects tone and mood (a character is travelling through a dangerous area when their car breaks down – the character’s location contributes a threatening mood and tone)
+- Affects tone and mood (a character is travelling through a dangerous area when their car breaks down – the character’s location contributes threatening mood and tone)

-- Setting lays out what is possible and what is not in your world (a character living in a post-apocalyptic desert can’t simply turn on a tap for water)
+- Sets out what is possible (and what isn’t) in your world (e.g. a character stranded in a desert can’t simply get water from a tap)

-At the start of your novel, think about how these functions of setting can play out in your story opening.
-Say, for example, a character’s car breaks down at night in a dangerous area.
-How will this setting influence a character’s decisions?
-What are their possible choices?
-Read this example:
+At the start of your novel, play with these functions of setting.
+Say, for example, your main character’s car breaks down at night in a dangerous area.
+How will place influence what they do next?
+Might they lock the doors?

 [Side note: You can use the ‘mood’ section of Now Novel’s idea finder to brainstorm and finesse the core mood of your story’s opening.]

 Dialogue and action, however, are both useful ways to begin a novel.
 Beginning with an action that is important for your story as a whole gives an illustrative, relevant introduction.
-For example, here’s an example for a story featuring a serial killer anti-hero:
+For example, here’s a novel beginning using courtroom dialogue that immediately creates questions:

 Beginning a novel with action (rather than narration) makes it easier to captivate your reader because you can place the reader in the immediate scene.
-The reader experiences the intimacy and intrigue of seeing what your character sees.
-You can show action without any immediate explanation, creating questions that will need answers.
+The reader experiences the intimacy and intrigue of seeing, hearing, touching, tasting or smelling what your character does.
+You can show action without any immediate explanation, creating more perplexed questions.

 Character goals and motivations help us relate to the cast of a novel.
 When you introduce characters along with unique voices early, there is an emotive element for readers to connect with.

 By the third paragraph of the first book in J.K.
-Rowling’s bestselling Harry Potter series, for example, we know a pivotal motivation for Harry Potter’s aunt and uncle’s obsessive and fearful treatment of their nephew.
+Rowling’s bestselling Harry Potter series, for example, we know part of their motivation for mistreating Harry:

 Character goals and motivations are core to character and story development.
-Introducing them early puts in place a sense of direction.
+Introducing goals and motivations early gives your story an immediate sense of direction.
 The story already starts to move towards a chain of events driven by character psychology and the cause and effect of the beliefs, needs and desires characters hold.

-This sense of narrative tension, the feeling that things could pan out in a number of ways, is crucial to a compelling start.
+This sense of narrative tension, the feeling that things could pan out in a number of ways, creates a compelling start.
 Enigma and mystery are fundamental to satisfying stories.

 Knowing how to begin a novel means knowing how to craft not only a great first chapter but also a great first sentence.
 It’s a good idea to revisit the opening line of your novel when you’ve completed your manuscript, as a fuller knowledge of your story could inform a better choice of opening.

 What makes a first line good?
 It could be a vivid, intriguing setting description.
-For example, the opening line of Orwell’s Nineteen Eighty-Four:
+For example, the opening line of Orwell’s Nineteen Eighty-Four (1949):

 Why would clocks strike thirteen when they usually follow twelve-hour cycles?
 And why is this detail important?
-Orwell’s opening line both creates a sense of season and setting and teases us with perplexing information.
+Orwell’s opening line teases us with perplexing information.

 As an exercising, to improve your first lines, read just the first lines of at least 10 books and note: